grigoart/pybot/README.md

 ## Description

-A python implementation of a botnet, consisting of bot and controller (bot master).
-The internal communication is done through [GithubGist](https://gist.github.com/discover) using gists.
-The bot master can send commands to the different bots and receive their responses.
+Implementation of a botnet in Python, which consists of a bot and a controller (bot master).
+Internal communication is done via [GithubGist](https://gist.github.com/discover) using gists.
+The bot master can send commands to different bots and receive their responses.

 ## Prerequisites